jinyugy21/jinyugy21.github.io/_pages/about.md

    [Rhinoceros Bird Project](https://ur.tencent.com/talent/program), the project theme is analysis of face verification security.

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 One paper on Real-time Interactive Head Generation is accepted to ICCV 2025.
 - *2024.03*: &nbsp;🎉🎉 Two papers on Head Generation and Audio-Visual Segmentation are accepted to CVPR 2024.
 - *2023.11*: I will serve as a reviewer for CVPR 2024.
 - *2023.07*: &nbsp;🎉🎉 One paper on deepfake detection is accepted to ICCV 2023.